DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-12-14-new-course.md

 ---
 title: New course wizard
-description: Create a new course in Publish rather than UCAS.
+description: Create a new course in Publish teacher training courses rather than UCAS
 date: 2018-12-14
 screenshots:
   items: